afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup6/Setup6_en.md

 Additional notes:

 - Chose an appropriate male/female power connector depending on your quick release.
 Make sure to identify the positive and negative terminals correctly.
 If you have a *Simagic QR*, negative is the yellow wire and positive is the green one.
-- For the male micro-USB connector you may reuse an spare USB cable.
+- For the male micro-USB plug you may reuse an spare USB cable.
+Cut one end.
-- Make sure you have enough wires in your kit.
+- Make sure you have enough Dupond wires in your kit.
+You may use them both for internal and external wiring.
+Check they have the proper length for your needs.

 ## Pin-out plan for the ESP32-DevKit-C board